coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 Now, run `anchor test`.
 This starts up (and subsequently shuts down) a local validator (make sure you don't have one running) and runs your tests using the test script defined in `Anchor.toml`.

+> When you adjust your test files it may happen that you'll see errors everywhere.
+> This is likely because the test file is looking for types from your program that haven't been generated yet.
+> To generate them, run `anchor build`.
+This builds the program and creates the idl and typescript types.

 ## Playing the game

 ### The Play Instruction